 In this article, the author reviews the early and late manifestations of syringobulbia, the differential diagnosis of syringomyelia and hydromyelia, and the 90% chance of long-term stabilization or improvement with surgical treatment in Chiari-related syringomyelia.
 Syringomyelia and associated conditions, such as arachnoiditis and the Chiari I anomaly, are now readily diagnosed by MRI.
-An associated Chiari anomaly may be overlooked by MRI in the supine position.
-Misdiagnosis may occur if sagittal imaging alone is used because sagittal MRI might overestimate the degree of tonsillar ectopia in Chiari I malformation.
-To distinguish central canal dilatations from syringomyelia, cine MRI will demonstrate no flow signal inside the dilatation and no obstruction of CSF flow adjacent to it, unlike in syringomyelia.
-In posttraumatic syringomyelia, a disturbance in the removal of K ions in tissue surrounding the syrinx cavity may contribute to water accumulation in the injured spinal cord, leading to syrinx formation or exacerbation of the underlying pathology.
+After successful craniovertebral decompression, most patients with pressure dissociation headaches and blackouts improve.
+However, the large variety of other symptoms often present may not improve after surgery.
+MRI might overestimate the degree of tonsillar ectopia in Chiari I malformation.
+New MRI techniques allow for the identification of subtle arachnoid scarring or tethers in the subarachnoid space in idiopathic syringomyelia patients.

 • MRI is the diagnostic modality of choice for syringomyelia and associated conditions, such as Chiari I anomaly or arachnoiditis, and for the differential diagnosis of syringomyelia and hydromyelia.

 | || |